-Accordingly, the JSAs do not consider that an application for a Hard Bar Date is appropriate at this time.
+Accordingly, the JSAs do not consider that an application for a Hard Bar Date is appropriate at this time but remain in discussion with their legal advisers as to the circumstances that will allow for an application to be made.

 It may well be that, given an overwhelming majority of Clients have now received 100% of their Client Money and the relatively advanced stages of the Custody Asset Transfer and Distribution process, an application to Court for a Custody Asset Hard Bar Date and Client Money Hard Bar Date may be made at the same time.
-This would bring about some cost savings (which would be in the interests of all Clients generally), as it would mean only one Court application, however, the run rate of Client Money claims and the respective merits of a joint application will remain under regular review by the JSAs and their legal advisors.
-The JSAs are mindful that Non-FSCS Protected Claimants are not able to receive any further distributions of Client Money until such time a Client Money Hard Bar Date has been set and passed.
+As referenced in our last report, the respective merits of a joint application will remain under regular review by the JSAs and their legal advisors.
+The JSAs remain mindful that Non-FSCS Protected Claimants are not able to receive any further distributions of Client Money until such time a Client Money Hard Bar Date has been set and passed.